nerium1918/rusty-line-follower/README.md

 start cmd
 ```
-After that save it, and then execute the script.From there you can change to where you've cloned the repository and follow the steps after.
+After that save it, and then execute the script.
+From there you can change to where you've cloned the repository and follow the steps after.

 #### MacOS
 `avrdude` is packaged in a homebrew formula and can be installed with
 ```